yext/answers-search-ui/README.md

 <div class="search-container"></div>
 ```

 Then, you can add a component to your page through the ANSWERS add interface.
+You need to call `addComponent` from `onReday`.

 This is an example of the `SearchBar`.
 See [Types of Components](#types-of-components) below.